bergmanlab/TELR/docs/03_Output_Files.md

 - `alt_count`: Number of reads supporting the TE insertion.

 ## FASTA file output by TELR
-For each non-reference TE insertion, TELR reports insertion sequences in `<sample>.final.fa`.
+For each non-reference TE insertion, TELR reports insertion sequences in `<sample>.telr.fa`.

 ## Log file output by TELR
 For each TELR run, a log file called `<sample>.log` is generated that records all the major steps in the program and error messages.